kimura-25/kimura-25.github.io/essays/E4programming.md

 Overall, I feel that my understanding of programming has improved since the beginning.
 Going through Assignment 1, I was forced to learn what each line of code meant and figure out how that applied to my own project.
 Additionally, I have been able to learn better to avoid common errors, such as missing brackets and semicolons and wrong variable references, and where to place them.

-I’m not sure if I can necessarily say that I am enthusiastic about programming because through the WODs, labs, and first assignment, I have struggled a lot with understanding the code and getting it to work.
+I’m not sure if I can say that I am enthusiastic about programming because through the WODs, labs, and first assignment, I have struggled a lot with understanding the code and getting it to work.
 However, I am proud of what I have accomplished in my output and understanding thus far.
 I went from knowing nothing about coding to creating a functional website with a server.

 For the assignments, I have become slightly more confident in completing the WODs and labs.
 One time, we had to complete two “short” WODs for homework.
 Initially, I freaked out because there were no videos posted for them.
 Fortunately, although it took me a little over two hours to complete what was supposed to be a cumulative time of 12 minutes for both WODs.
 The ability to complete both without the videos gave me a sense of relief and boosted my confidence in that I was able to do both without help.